Articles

 Bromic Waterboy 270L Cutter Pump has a cutting mechanism that can cut up soft materials.

 Grinder Pumps can also handle raw sewage and is capable of macerating materials finely into a slurry.
-As grinder pumps can grind soft solids into much finer pieces when compared to a cutter pump, grinder pumps can be (Save the construction costs).
+As grinder pumps can grind soft solids into much finer pieces when compared to a cutter pump, grinder pumps can be used with smaller-diameter pipes (therefore saving on construction costs).
 It can handle a wider range of materials including thin rubber products (like ropes and cords) and even some textiles in suspension.

 Feature Cutter Pump Grinder Pump